cellabox/cellabox/README.md

 # Contribution guidelines

 * Write TODO in the comment if something is missing or you have to continue there later or

+# Open points
+## Stability
+*
+* Write TODO in the comment if something is missing or you have to continue there later or

 # License